 - Mixpanel - advanced analytics and user tracking library with features like A/B testing and push notifications

 The iOS team at Nodes strives to deliver the best and nicest product and to allow us to do so, we’ve created many open source frameworks to make the development process faster, easier and safer.
-All our repositories are being maintained on Github.
+All of our repositories are maintained on Github.

 - Blobfish - unified and abstracted visual handling of errors

 - KeyboardHelper - easy to use interface for handling keyboard events

 - NStackSDK - integration with NStack for translations, version updates and more

 - Cashier - a simple, but effective 2-layer caching library suitable for most projects